CADViewer/cadviewer-community-version/README.md

-# Capabilities - CADViewer JS Community Edition
+# Capabilities - CADViewer Community Edition

     Direct Print and Print to a chosen scale.
     Toolbars can be customized, both layout and images.